JonathanWagne/Teamexercise/author.md

-Justin Bieber
+# JUSTIN BIEBER

-Justin Bieber is an ass
+> Justin Bieber is an ass